 Our industry-standard technology, pioneering course portfolio and connections with some of the biggest names in business, means that you’ll leave Staffordshire University with much more than a degree.
 We are dedicated to employability, ensuring that all of our graduates are equipped with the best skills and knowledge to make a real difference in the world.

 The Graduate Immigration Route will be open to students entering the UK in academic year 2020/21, starting in September 2020.
 Full details of eligibility and how to apply have not yet been released.
 For updates, please see the UK government website or feel free to contact us directly.

-The UK government require the payment of a healthcare surcharge, which must be paid before you start your Tier 4 visa application.
-The current surcharge is £300 per year for Tier 4 students.
+The UK government require the payment of a healthcare surcharge, which must be paid before you start your Student visa application.
+The current surcharge is £470 per year for students.
 For more information on how to pay, please see GOV.uk.

 The Home Office ask students from certain countries to prove that they have the funds to cover tuition fees and living expenses.